Culvert Design Guidelines for Ecological Function

 Learn more about structure

-These guidelines are not meant to be comprehensive, but is meant to be a collection of design considerations, terms, and references to provide guidance for the design of ecologically important stream crossings in Alaska.
+This document is not meant to be comprehensive but is meant to be a collection of design considerations, terms, and references to provide guidance for the design of ecologically important stream crossings in Alaska.

-The Alaska Fish Passage Program, is a voluntary, non-regulatory initiative in the USFWS to provide funding and technical assistance to reconnect aquatic habitats.
+The Alaska Fish Passage Program is a voluntary, non-regulatory initiative in the USFWS to provide funding and technical assistance to reconnect aquatic habitats.
+Learn more about the USFWS National Fish Passage Program.

-Disclaimer: The ability of a structure to pass fish, water, sediment, and debris is highly dependent on local hydrology, species, life stage, geomorphic setting and other site-specific considerations.
-The guidelines herein provided, while based on national, state, and local experience and studies, are not universally applicable and should not replace site-specific recommendations, limitations or protocols.
+Disclaimer: The ability of a structure to pass fish, water, sediment, and debris is highly dependent on local hydrology, species, life stage, geomorphic setting, and other site-specific considerations.
+The guidelines herein provided, while based on national, state, and local experience and studies, are not universally applicable and should not replace site-specific recommendations, limitations, or protocols.
 The guidelines are not intended as an alternative to active consultation with USFWS and application of these guidelines in the absence of consultation does not imply approval by USFWS or other agencies.
 This document will be updated on a periodic basis to address new research, comments, or questions.
-Please submit comments or questions to Heather Hanson.
+Please submit comments or questions to Kirsten Valentine.

 Contents